gao-g/metaphor-in-context/README.md

 ## Basics
 Brief intro for each folder:

-- corpora:contains raw datasets published online by researchers. can ignore.
+- corpora: contains raw datasets published online by researchers. can ignore.

 - data: contains formatted version of each corpus.
 Details see notes in data repo.

 - baseline: lexical baseline for MOH-X (10-fold cross-validation), TroFi and VUA.

-- context: BiLSTM for classification task
+- context: biLSTM for classification task

-- sequence: BiLSTM for sequence labeling task
+- sequence: biLSTM for sequence labeling task

 ## Embeddings
 1. GloVe